Home » Schizophrenia in Pop Culture: Phobia, Paranoia and Psychosis

 Perhaps the most devastating misconception perpetuated through pop culture is the notion that people with schizophrenia have no place in normal society – if it is not the hallmark of old age and senility, it is the caged insane.
 In reality, schizophrenia can happen to anyone.
 According to the Centre for Excellence in Community Mental Health, “About 1 of every 100 people develops schizophrenia; 1 of every 50 develops some other psychotic illness.”[2]
 Chances are that most people have already met, if not interacted with, a person with schizophrenia.
 Not exactly as memorable or traumatizing as expected to say the least.

 Once recognized as a schizophrenic, no matter the level of severity or frequency of schizophrenic episodes, the individual is commonly perceived as a highly dangerous outcast.
-The label can have devastating effects on the person’s ability to form close relationship and maintain steady employment as even in moments outside of psychosis, they are regarded as ‘insane’.
-Indeed, there is no shedding the negative implications of the mental illness for people with schizophrenia despite the impressive positive impacts they make within their respective communities.
+The label can have devastating effects on the person’s ability to form a close relationship and maintain steady employment as even in moments outside of psychosis, they are regarded as ‘insane’.
+Indeed, there is no shedding the negative implications of mental illness for people with schizophrenia despite the impressive positive impacts they make within their respective communities.

 Just as Crazy Eyes and Haywire truly come to life amongst a group accepting of who they are, people with schizophrenia deserve the same tight-knit support network to help them achieve their full potential.